SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

 \subsection{Implementation Pipeline of SliM-LLM}

-We integrate our mixed-precision framework into advanced PTQ methods, such as GPTQ~\cite{frantar2022gptq} and OmniQuant~\cite{shao2023OmniQuant}, all of which are deployment-friendly with group-wise quantization.
+We integrate our mixed-precision framework into advanced PTQ methods, such as GPTQ~\citep{frantar2022gptq} and OmniQuant~\citep{shao2023OmniQuant}, all of which are inference-friendly with group-wise quantization.
 We primarily integrate SBA and SQC into GPTQ to get SliM-LLM.
 For SliM-LLM$^+$, the SBA is plugged into OmniQuant with a learnable quantizer.
-The complete pipeline of SliM-LLM is provided in Algorithm~\ref{alg1}, and a more detailed implementation is listed in Appendix~\ref{ap:im1}.
+The plugging pipeline of SliM-LLM is provided in Algorithm~\ref{alg1} (line 4 and line 9), detailed functions are shown in Algorithm~\ref{alg2}.